Martchus/syncthingtray/README.md

   will be opened in the regular web browser anyways.

 ### Troubleshooting KDE integration
-If the Dolphin integration or the Plasmoid don't work, check whether the files for those components have been installed in the right directories.
+If the Dolphin integration or the Plasmoid does not work, check whether the files for those components have been installed in the right directories.

 For instance, under Tumbleweed it looks like this for the Plasmoid: